Places in England to pitch up and paddle… now that’s a tongue twister for you!

 At a glance: Touring 222 Camping 10 Glamping Pods 2 | Non-members welcome

-Nestled in 63 acres of beautiful National Trust woodland, Coniston Park Coppice Club Site offers a peaceful base for an active holiday that will keep the whole family happy.
-The fantastic bonus for those wanting to go paddling is the site’s close proximity to Coniston Water.
+Nestled in 63 acres of beautiful National Trust woodland, Coniston Park Coppice Club Campsite offers a peaceful base for an active holiday that will keep the whole family happy.
+The fantastic bonus for those wanting to go paddling is the campsite’s close proximity to Coniston Water.

 A short walk of 400 yards brings you to the lakeside launching point.
 From there you’ll be able to experience the magic that helped inspire Swallows and Amazons and Ransome’s other lake novels.
 Within easy reach is Peel Island that is home to the book’s secret harbour on Wild Cat Island.

-White Water Park Caravan Club Site – County Durham
+White Water Park Caravan and Motorhome Club Campite – County Durham

 At a glance: Touring 97 | Non-members welcome

-Pleasantly landscaped, White Water Park Club Site lies adjacent to one of the largest white water canoeing and rafting courses built to an international standard in Britain.
-The caravan site provides easy access to all the centre’s facilities including a sheltered viewing balcony, a drying and changing room, canoe storage area, shop and café.
+Pleasantly landscaped, White Water Park Club Campsite lies adjacent to one of the largest white water canoeing and rafting courses built to an international standard in Britain.
+The caravan and motorhome campsite provides easy access to all the centre’s facilities including a sheltered viewing balcony, a drying and changing room, canoe storage area, shop and café.

 The White Water Centre offers avid white water paddlers the perfect summer playground.
 Though, you don’t have to be a white water paddler to experience the hair raising real-life rapid course as the centre offers group rafting experiences too.
 Click here to learn more about this fantastic facility and all it has to offer.

-Despite its name the White Water Park Caravan Club Site isn’t just for the thrill seekers.
-If you favour a calmer journey to soak up the landscapes, wildlife and heritage you will have easy access from the White Water Park Caravan Club Site to the non-tidal section of the River Tees.
+Despite its name the White Water Park Caravan and Motorhome Club campsite isn’t just for the thrill seekers.
+If you favour a calmer journey to soak up the landscapes, wildlife and heritage you will have easy access from the White Water Park Caravan and Motorhome Club Campsite to the non-tidal section of the River Tees.
 From here you can easily paddle through picturesque meadows to the town of Yarm.

 - Click here to find and download the Tees Barrage to Yarm Paddle Trial on our dedicated River Tees page.